-As I talked about in How I Made $979,321 in 2016, my top goal for 2017 is to have a better work life balance.
+As I talked about in How I Made $979,321, my top goal for this year is to have a better work life balance.
 I am by no means complaining about anything at the moment, but I know that I could do better.

 As a full-time blogger, taking a break from blogging can be quite difficult.
 It’s easy to work 24/7, and as your own boss, you know that every minute is an opportunity to improve your business.